 Family issues have the potential for high emotion and can alter an entire family.
 It is important that you have a family lawyer on your side to determine the best possible solution.
 The goal of our attorneys is to diligently and competently advocate the interests of their clients.
 If a resolution is met of which both parties agree, it increases the chance that a client and the parties involved are generally happy with the outcome ultimately avoiding future litigation.
-We also understand that with many situations, this is not possible.
-Having Greg, Jennifer & Ben’s experience and knowledge in the courtroom when situations like this arise is crucial when seeking the best possible outcome.
+We also understand that in many situations, this is not possible.
+Having Greg & Ben’s experience and knowledge in the courtroom when situations like this arise is crucial when seeking the best possible outcome.

 In North Dakota, Minnesota, and Montana, many people seek to adopt each and every year.
 It is important for all parties involved to have a complete understanding of adoption options.
 For those families seeking to expand their family through adoption, the legal process can sometimes be confusing.
-Our lawyers offer assistance and guidance to you throughout the entire North Dakota adoption process, including parental alienation situations and step-parent adoptions.
+Our lawyers offer assistance and guidance to you throughout the entire North Dakota adoption process, including parental alienation situations, same-sex couples adoptions, and step-parent adoptions.
 It is very important that you understand what is best suited for you and your family.

 How do you know if you need a prenuptial or postnuptial agreement in North Dakota?
 We will likely tell you it depends on your situation.
 Prenuptial Agreements (termed “Premarital Agreements” under North Dakota law), or “Prenups” and Postnuptial Agreements can be a valid and important part of marriage, before and after.
-For many people the confirmation and security of knowing that personal finances, inheritance, spousal support, and liabilities are in order if a marriage fails due to irreconcilable differences is highly attractive – especially given the current divorce rate.
+For many people, the confirmation and security of knowing that personal finances, inheritance, spousal support, and liabilities are in order if a marriage fails due to irreconcilable differences are highly attractive – especially given the current divorce rate.

 Contempt of court is the willful disobedience or disregard of a court order.
 Our family law firm deals with contempt of court issues in a wide array of situations.
-Prime examples of civil contempt include failure to pay child support, failure to pay a certain bills or debts designated to a particular party, failure to pay a certain expense for a child, such as daycare or out-of-pocket medical expenses, failure to allow parenting time, and failure to provide assets awarded to the other spouse in a divorce.
+Prime examples of civil contempt include failure to child support, failure to pay certain bills or debts designated to a particular party, failure to pay a certain expense for a child, such as daycare or out-of-pocket medical expenses, failure to allow parenting time, and failure to provide assets awarded to the other spouse in a divorce.

 A mediator doesn’t advise or advocate for either party involved, but rather spearheads a conversation that satisfies all parties’ concerns and comes to a workable solution.
 Having a skilled mediation attorney can produce solutions that may have otherwise been forgotten or simply overlooked.
 Sometimes a family matter just needs the help of a mediator to get items accomplished rather than going through the court system to find the same end result.